totaltroll/Hack2020Project/README.md

 # Hack2020Project
-Aiming for a fruitful learning
+Aiming for a fruitful learning with this Hactoberfest